Colonia Del Sacramento Day Trip Guide from Buenos Aires (Ferry, Food and Things to do)

 Just across the Rio de la Plata from Buenos Aires lies one of South America’s most enchanting destinations.
 With its cobbled streets, colonial architecture and laid-back atmosphere, Colonia Del Sacramento in Uruguay is an incredible day-trip destination.
-Colonia offers everything from history to beautiful scenery, making it a massively refreshing contrast to the beaming and full-on capital.
+I found it to be an incredible day-trip escape, offering everything from history to beautiful scenery, making it a massively refreshing contrast to the beaming and full-on capital.

 Crossing the Rio de la Plata to Colonia Del Sacramento: